Sea Turtle Nesting Season Riviera Maya: Where Families Can Legally Witness It

 - Kids travel journal for drawing the turtles and writing about the release

-- Dark-colored clothing for night releases (no whites, no neons)
+- Dark-colored clothing for night releases.
+No whites.
+No neons.

 - Long sleeves and pants for evening mosquito protection